DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 1 - 02.07.2025.md

 - Inventor kobold with broken wings.
 Building a gun that shoots firebolt.
 Gives it to Feyre.

-Whenever Chug gets intoxicated, you lose -2 Strength and -2 Intelligence but gain undead fortitude feat temporarily.
+- New Feature: Whenever Chug gets intoxicated, you lose -2 Strength and -2 Intelligence but gain undead fortitude feat temporarily.

+- Eclipse has a nightmare.
+- Chug has a dream.
+People dancing.
+They do a cheers to their captain.
+He turns it back on them.